 What if the doctor releases me to light duty?

 If a doctor releases you to light duty, you must accept.
-If you do not, any compensation you receive may cease for as long as you refuse to return to work.
-If you feel you are unable to do the work assigned to you, you have the right to request a hearing.
+If you do not, any workers’ compensation you receive may cease for as long as you refuse to return to work.
+If you feel you are unable to do the work your employer assigned to you, you have the right to request a hearing.
 In the alternative, if you return to light work at a wage less than you were earning prior to the time of the original injury and before a doctor discharges you, you are entitled to compensation at the rate of 66 2/3 percent of the difference between your average weekly wage and your new wage.

 Do I get reimbursed for my travel expenses when I go to the doctor?

 You can be reimbursed for travel for doctor’s appointments if the round-trip travel is more than ten miles from your home.
 As of August 23, 2004, the Commission also approved allowance for trips to the pharmacy if the round-trip distance is more than ten miles from your home.
-The mileage rate is the allowable rate for state employees for mileage.
+The mileage rate is the allowable rate for South Carolina employees for mileage.